Thursday, May 30, 2013

 Exposure to political ideas in college

 Entering college both increased and decreased the prominence of politics in my life.
 On the downside, it robbed me of the time to follow the news closely, and inform myself about current political events.
-But on the upside, I was exposed to the classics of political philosophy, from Plato to Thomas Hobbes to Karl Marx.
+But on the upside, I was exposed to the classics of political philosophy, from Plato to Machiavelli to Karl Marx.
 My first college class in philosophy ignited a powerful interest in political philosophy, which inspired me to read some of the classics in my spare time.

 Karl Marx